cannin/graph_neural_network_drug_response/README.md

 python ./DrugCell/data/hyperparameter_tuning.py
 ```

-This doesn't require anything but you can set any parameter if you want like ```-test ../data/rcellminer_test.txt``` .
+This does not require anything but you can set any parameter like -test ../data/rcellminer_test.txt.
-This will return csv file which summarize loss and parameters.
+This will return a CSV file that summarizes loss and parameters.
-From this result, you can decide hyperparameters.
+From this result, you can decide on hyperparameters.